Mattia Preti: Legacy

+Preti had a substantial group of collaborators, followers, disciples, pupils, and assistants who trained in his workshop.
+Among the most notable are the siblings Francesco, Raimondo, and Maria de Dominici; Bernardo de' Dominici, son of Raimondo and a prominent genre painter and art historian; the Spanish painter Pedro Núñez de Villavicencio; and the Sicilian painter Antonio Madiona.
+He exerted a considerable influence on later Neapolitan painters, including Luca Giordano and Francesco Solimena.

 In the Manderaggio area of Valletta, there is a town square named after him, Mattia Preti Square (Misraħ Mattia Preti).
 In this square there is also a commemorative bust of him, which was unveiled by the Local Council of Valletta in 2014.
 He is buried at St. John's Co-Cathedral in Valletta alongside many other Knight of the Order.